Supporting and Improving Legacy Data Management Software

 - Simple Network Management Protocol (SNMP) integration.
 The SNMP protocol enables agents to send information about the system to third-party monitoring services.
 This way, users don’t need to log in to the software’s Web UI to check the status of and manage each device individually.

 - Deselected folder management — This feature automatically manages space on the users devices.
 When the user no longer wants to access data synchronized to their on-premise device, the software deletes it after ensuring that all updates are saved to the cloud and there is no data loss.
-It also helps our customer save cloud storage space and reduce network traffic.
+It also helps our client save cloud storage space and reduce network traffic.

 Improving the platform update process